by N.A Miller

-“Internal power on.”
-Tom replied, as he flipped the switched on the console.
+“Internal power on,” Tom replied, as he flipped the switch on the console.

 “Hang on Major, here we go.”

 “Mother one has achieved forty-thousand feet.”
-A voice said, “Making final preparations for drop.
-Activate all systems Raven.”
+A voice said, “Making final preparations for the drop.
+Activate all systems, Raven.”

-“Blood pressure pulse and vital functions read go.”
-Another voice said, as Tom began flipping switched on the cockpit control panel.
+“Blood pressure pulse and vital functions ready to go.”
+Another voice said as Tom began flipping switches on the cockpit control panel.
 He eyed the ejector arming switch and reached for it.
-However something made him pause as his hand hovered over it.
+However, something made him pause as his hand hovered over it.
 Major Harding seemed to sense something was very wrong and dropped his hand into his lap.